noamsw/dr_agent/README.md

 - Reservation of medication, and cancellation of reservations.
 - User prescriptions and reservations.

+## Agent Flow:
+User -> Agent -> Tools -> Agent -> Response
+With perhaps multiple calls to tools.

 ## Using the agent:
-Its quite simple - download the repo, add your api key to a .env file and then run docker.
+Its quite simple - download the repo, and then run docker:
 ```
 docker build -t wonderful-backend .
 $env:OPENAI_API_KEY="sk-..."